 When working out what horse you’d like to buy, ask yourself:

 - Is the horse likely to be ridden by other members of your family?
-Think, it’s got to be suitable.
+Think, it’s got to be suitable for everyone who wants to ride.

 - Do you have the time, patience and skill to bring on an inexperienced horse?